Hack-Rx/DreamAR/README.md

 * Added a Scoreboard to keep a track of the healthy, infected, and dead citizens.
 * Implemented the entire backend logic for the working prototype.

+## Future Scope
+* Adding multiplayer features to increase competitive feeling.
+* Making the application more realistic by adding real-life scenarios.

 ## About the Team

 ### Mihir Tale